Reviewing Great Ajax Corp. (AJX)'s and Gaming and Leisure Properties Inc. (NASDAQ:GLPI)'s results | New Business Observer

 |16.71%

-For the past year Great Ajax Corp. was less bullish than Gaming and Leisure Properties Inc.
+For the past year Great Ajax Corp.’s stock price has smaller growth than Gaming and Leisure Properties Inc.

 Summary